Ute Tray vs Canopy: Which Setup Is Right For You?

 By |

-If you’re thinking about buying a new ute and use it to carry stuff, whether for work, recreation, or touring with the caravan, you’re going to need to understand what’s available for the back of your vehicle.
+If you’re thinking about buying a ute and using it to carry stuff, whether for work, recreation or touring with the caravan, you’re going to need to understand what’s available for the back of your vehicle.
 With everything from basic vinyl covers to custom-built aluminium expedition setups on the market, making the right choice can feel overwhelming.

 I’ve owned several utes over the years and experimented with different ute canopies and tray styles.
-Some worked brilliantly, others taught me expensive lessons.
-This guide draws on that experience, plus current market research, to help you choose the best setup for your needs.
+Some worked brilliantly, while others taught me expensive lessons.
+This guide draws on that experience to help you choose the best setup for your needs.

 Understanding your ute canopies and tray styles options is essential before you buy